Ellie1341994/SuperheroesTeambuilder/README.md

 # Superheroes Teambuilder
 Alkemy Ract Challenge

-## Note regarding this Application Installation in other evironments
+## Note regarding this Application execution
+In order to properly make requests for superheroes
-A file THAT MUST BE named superheroApiToken.ts HAS to be inside the react/src folder with an api token obtained from the following page https://superheroapi.com/
+A file named exactly superheroApiToken.ts
+HAS to be inside the react/src folder where YOUR_SUPERHERO_API_TOKEN MUST be replaced by a personal token obtained from he following page https://superheroapi.com/

 Example code that MUST be inside the file
 ```